SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 In order to apply a configuration snapshot from one device to another follow these steps:

-1. Navigate to the device which has your desired configuration and open the Configuration tab.
+1. Navigate to the device which has your desired configuration and open the "Configuration" tab.
-2. Under Configuration Snapshot, click **Get new snapshot from device** at the top-right.
+2. Under "Configuration snapshot", click **Get new snapshot from device** at the top right.
-3. Navigate to the other device and open its the Configuration tab.
+3. Navigate to the other device and open its "Configuration" tab.
-4. Under Configuration Snapshot, select the new configuration from the dropdown field and click **Put new snapshot to device**.
+4. Under "Configuration snapshot", select the new configuration from the dropdown field and click **Put new snapshot to device**.

-**Note**: When you apply snapshot configuration from one device to another, the configuration may contain data which is device-specific.
+>**Info**: When you apply snapshot configuration from one device to another, the configuration may contain data which is device-specific.

 ## <a name="simulator"></a>Simulators